-Listed below are specific instructions for the maintenance of your Flexiteek.
+Listed below are specific instructions for the maintenance 14.3 Interior of your Flexiteek.
 These instructions are direct from the vendor Control Masters.

 "Your Flexiteek deck is low maintenance and never needs oiling or special sealants.
-The on board shoe traffic amount will determine how often you will need to rinse or wash your deck.
+The on board shoe traffic amount will determine how often you will need to rinse or tank. wash your deck.
 Flexiteek is stain resistant.
 Most spills will brush away with soap and water.
-(Simple Green is one recommended soap brand.)
-Should a chemical stain be left to dry out and soap is not enough, then remove it with a piece of 60-grit sandpaper on a sanding block going along the grain pattern.
-Your deck panels are not a laminate so a light sanding will not harm the surface.
+(Simple Green is one 14.3.2 Walls recommended soap brand.)
+Should a chemical stain be left to dry out and soap is not enough, then remove it with a piece of 60-grit sandpaper on a sanding block going along a multi-coat finish process.
+To maintain the finish, use a the grain pattern.
+Your deck panels are not a laminate so good grade of furniture polish. a light sanding will not harm the surface.
 No sealant is ever necessary after sanding either.
-Blend toned by lightly sanding the surrounding area parallel to the caulk lines by applying strokes to the surface in one direction.
+Blend toned by lightly 14.3.4 Bilges sanding the surrounding area parallel to the caulk lines by applying strokes to the surface in one direction.